 “POV can be constrained to this context I gave you.
 It can be the background from which the writer himself comes, such as with an essay or article.
 But in fiction, POV means not something different, but something more.
 An omniscient POV is narrative written from the perspective of the author or a narrator, knowing and revealing all that goes on in the story, sometimes about different characters or situations in one paragraph or scene.
 Classics from the 20th century and before, such as Moby Dick, The Great Gatsby, and Gone with the Wind, were written in this manner, before more concepts of POV were invented.

-“Now, we have four main POVs: omniscient, third-person, second-person, and third-person.
+“Now, we have four main POVs: omniscient, third-person, second-person, and first-person.
 Third-person is written only slightly different than omniscient.
 The narrator is usually a character within the story itself rather than the author or a selected narrator, but like omniscient, even the main or point-of-view character is described as “he,” “she,” or their name.
 In their perspective, only what they know is revealed until they themselves learn more.
 For example, in Agatha Christie’s mysteries, a side character (meaning one who is neither the detective nor the victim or suspect) is chosen as the point-of-view.
 Therefore, they know nothing but what the detective reveals to them or what they deduce themselves, which puts their character in much the same position as the reader.

 “Second-person is far more rare than any POV.
 While third-person is found in most every book these days, or at least most historical fiction, second-person is hard to stumble upon and perhaps even harder to write.
 Instead of choosing a particular character to lead the reader through the story, second-person places the reader in that place.
 “You” is used instead of a character’s name.
 You walk to the store, you solve a mystery, you fall in love, you hold the gun.
 It is strange and unorthodox, and what is strangest to me is that there simply must be someone watching “you” do those things to thereafter describe them to you.
 Therefore, it is least common and at times not even counted in discussions of POV because it is so odd and difficult to employ.”